kor-ui/kor-docs/src/assets/docs/theming/shadows/index.md

 }
 ```

-- `1px` X offset
+- `1px` X offset.
-- `-1px` Y offset
+- `-1px` Y offset.
-- `1px` blur radius
+- `1px` blur radius.
-- `1px` spread radius
+- `1px` spread radius.
-- `rgba(0, 0, 0, 0.2)` color
+- `rgba(0, 0, 0, 0.2)` color.

+---

+## Changing shadow color and size

-As shown in the following demo, any of the properties can be modified to change the angle, size, intensity and color of the shadows
+Any of the properties can be modified to change the angle, size, intensity and color of the shadows

 <iframe src="./assets/docs/theming/shadows/color-size.html" height="480px"></iframe>